Earthworm: Economic impact

-Various species of worms are used in vermiculture, the practice of feeding organic waste to earthworms to decompose food waste.
+Various worms are used in vermiculture, the practice of feeding organic waste to earthworms to decompose food waste.
 These are usually Eisenia fetida (or its close relative Eisenia andrei) or the brandling worm, commonly known as the tiger worm or red wiggler.
 They are distinct from soil-dwelling earthworms.
 In the tropics, the African nightcrawler Eudrilus eugeniae and the Indian blue Perionyx excavatus are used.

 Earthworms are sold all over the world; the market is sizable.
-According to Doug Collicutt, "In 1980, 370 million worms were exported from Canada, with a Canadian export value of $13 million and an American retail value of $54 million."
+Doug Collicutt states, "In 1980, 370 million worms were exported from Canada, with a Canadian export value of $13 million and an American retail value of $54 million."

-Earthworms provide an excellent source of protein for fish, fowl and pigs but were also used traditionally for human consumption.
-Noke is a culinary term used by the Māori of New Zealand, and refers to earthworms which are considered delicacies for their chiefs.
+Earthworms provide an excellent source of protein for fish, fowl, and pigs, but have also been used traditionally for human consumption.
+Noke is a culinary term used by the Māori of New Zealand to refer to earthworms, which they consider delicacies for their chiefs.